hcuve/gazepath/README.md

 ```
 library(tidyverse)

+# load the data
+#transform the data into  matrix if needed
 dta_4gazepath_stim <- as.data.frame(as.matrix(dta_4gazepath_stim))
+#transform specific columns that the gazpearth will need into the correct formats
 dta_4gazepath_stim[, c(17, 18, 19, 20, 23, 28)] <- lapply(dta_4gazepath_stim[, c(17, 18, 19, 20, 23, 28)], as.numeric)

 # Split the data by participant